awesome1888/rhodecode/README.md

 # RhodeCode integration

-A simple PHP binding to [RhodeCode server API](https://rhodecode.com/).
+A simple PHP binding to the [RhodeCode server API](https://rhodecode.com/).

 ## Usage